opensafely/documentation/docs/getting-started.md

 2. When you've done, to verify your installation, open Anaconda Prompt by clicking Start, search, or selecting Anaconda Prompt from the menu. ![Finding Anaconda Prompt on Windows](./images/win-anaconda-prompt.png)
+3. To install the OpenSAFELY command line tool, you first need to install a tool called `pip`.
+Do this by typing `conda install pip` and pressing ++enter++.
-3. Install the OpenSAFELY command line tool.
-Type `pip install opensafely`, and press ++enter++
+4. Now you can install the comment line tool, by typing `pip install opensafely`, and pressing ++enter++
-4. You should see some output.
+5. You should see some output.
 To check this has installed successfully, type `opensafely --version` and press ++enter++.
-5. This should show you the currently-installed version of `opensafely`.
+6. This should show you the currently-installed version of `opensafely`.

 ### Install Docker